humdrum-tools/humdrum-documentation/guide/ch25/index.md

 (1.0) for deletions and substitutions.
 However, the user can explicitly define these penalties via an initialization file.
-The initialization file must be named `simil.rc` and be located in the current directory or the user\'s home directory.
+The initialization file must be named `simil.rc` and be located in the current directory or the user's home directory.
 Arbitrary costs may be assigned to any of eight edit operations shown in Table 25.2.

 **Table 25.2**